nayakajay/gpu-tlb-covert-channel/README.md

 echo quit | nvidia-cuda-mps-control
 ```

+### outputs directory
+This directory lists example outputs we observed on using the covert channel

 ### aggregate.cu
 This file was used to reverse-engineer the GPU's TLB hierarchy using Unified Memory feature in CUDA.
 It traverses a range of virtual address region at a stride.
 All parameters are provided as arguments.